jgraettinger/blog/compare-flow-and-materialize.md

 A pricing update will alter the lifetime value of a customer who ordered the product in the past, *before* our price change.
 That's not right.
-To fix this you'll actually need to model (and index!) the complete pricing history of your products, and join each customer order to the product price as it was at the time of the order.
+To fix this you'll actually need to model and index the full pricing history of your products, and join each customer order to the product price
+*as it was* at the time of the order.

+This may or may not make sense for your use case.
+SQL is an amazing language,
-SQL is a great language, but it's not a perfect fit for expressing the temporal dynamics of stream-to-stream joins.
+and my purpose here is not to throw wrenches, but just to point out that it's not always a perfect fit for expressing the temporal dynamics of stream-to-stream joins.
 Sometimes you want reactivity, and sometimes you don't.